-Tribute- a skill, usually more expensive, which can be activated by paying the indicated sum, but only while the card in question is being played.
+Tribute- an ability, usually more expensive, which can be activated by paying the indicated amount, but only while the card in question is being played.

 Rate- an ability that can be activated by spending the indicated number of coins, at any time during the match.

-Madness- a unit can be damaged to pay a fee, if you do not have enough coins.
+Madness- a unit can damage itself to pay a fee if you don't have enough coins.

 Intimidation- when a crime is played, a new type of special card that often allows you to earn Crowns, this passive ability that enhances the unit is activated.